ceph/ceph-csi/examples/README.md

 # How to test RBD and CephFS plugins with Kubernetes 1.13

+## Enable CSIDriver Feature-gate for both cephfs and rbd

+The CSIDriver object is available as alpha starting with Kubernetes v1.12.
+Because it is an alpha feature, it is disabled by default.
+It is planned to be moved to beta in Kubernetes v1.14 and enabled by default.

+Ensure the feature gate is enabled via the following Kubernetes feature flag:
+--feature-gates=CSIDriverRegistry=true

 Both `rbd` and `cephfs` directories contain `plugin-deploy.sh` and `plugin-teardown.sh` helper scripts.
 You can use those to help you deploy/teardown RBACs, sidecar containers and the plugin in one go.